JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - When in the Lib/Bin screen, users can apply filters or search tracks in the library
 - The search bar can be somewhere on top in the header, with the title on the left edge
 - This will be local until I implement an infinite query, after which it will make a db call

+## Supabase emails Design
+Style the emails that supabase sends for email confirmation/reset password and everything else that we will use
+###### It seems that Css is not being applied in the email being sent
+###### After using the Figma plugin Marka, it generated a template that was rendered as intended on gmail.
+I have added a template for the forgot password, email but it needs a lot of work.
+#### [Figma Email Templates](https://www.figma.com/file/aBU8v75k4laGQ5Qg7MaDod/Mail-design-system-for-Marka-Plugin-(Community)-(Copy)?type=design&node-id=0-1&mode=design&t=Oj8jOeNboUIQeaaV-0)
+- Working email styles #DONE
+- Personalize the forgot password email using Figma to style the email
+- Use a similar looking template for sign up and magic link emails
 ## Ui Motivation
 - Have a look at the Spotify and ChatGPT apps for possible improvements to my UI